tmux-python/tmuxp/docs/configuration/examples.md

 $ show_htop=false tmuxp load examples/if-conditions.yaml
 ```

-will insteads suppress the `htop` command pane and resulting in a different behaviour.
+will instead suppress the `htop` command pane and resulting in a different behaviour.

 ## Focusing